Le Moustier: Stone tools

 Reconstruction drawing of a flint blade from the Le Moustier site with the ochre-bitumen mixture as a handle and hypothetical handling.

-Study of the artifacts found in Le Moustier reveals the use of glue made from a mixture of ocher and bitumen by Middle Paleolithic humans to make hand grips for cutting and scraping stone tools.
+Study of the artifacts found in Le Moustier reveals the use of glue made from a mixture of ochre and bitumen by Middle Paleolithic humans to make hand grips for cutting and scraping stone tools.
 Experiments by archaeologists showed that the mass was sufficiently sticky so that a small stone tool could get stuck in it and the mass could serve as a handle, but the hands remained clean.
 This presupposes knowledge of both material characteristics and that a combination of these substances results in a new material.
 In addition, both components, bitumen and ochre, had to be gathered from different deposits far away from each other.
 This required planning and foresight in order to optimise the flint blades accordingly.